robocomp/robocomp-robolab/components/interaction/README.md

 # Interaction Components

-**Interaction components** handles human-computer interaction methods such as speech.
+**Interaction components** handle human-computer interaction methods such as speech.
 This category contains these components:
 - `speechComp` component is a Robocomp Component wrapper implementation of several libraries for the Text-to-Speech(TTS) task.
 The underlying logic is to run bash command utilizing `festival` TTS library or online TTS Google service.